-If you arrive by plane you will want to fly into Nice Côte d'Azur Airport.
+If you arrive by plane you should fly into Nice Côte d'Azur Airport.
 You can also fly into Charles De Gaulle Airport in Paris and take the train.

-The trip officially starts on the evening of September 28th, but if you are traveling across an ocean to get to France, you may want to consider arriving a day early so you have time to relax and get acclimated to the local time zone.
-If you do decide to arrive early, please let us know and we will take care of booking your room for you and make sure that you are kept in the same room as you will be in when the trip starts.
+The trip officially starts on the evening of September 28th, but if you travel across an ocean to get to France, consider arriving a day early so you have time to relax and adjust to the local time zone.
+If you do decide to arrive early, please let us know and we will book your room for you and make sure that you stay in the same room you will be in when the trip starts.